simonmichael/hledger/doc/MANUAL.md

     # a journal comment

     ; also a journal comment

+    comment
+    This is a multiline comment,
+    which continues until a line
+    where the "end comment" string
+    appears on its own.
+    end comment

     2012/5/14 something  ; a transaction comment
         ; the transaction comment, continued
         posting1  1  ; a comment for posting 1